NCTraCSIDSci/n3c-longcovid/README.md

 * At least some COVID positive patients in your data, indicated through positive PCR or antigen tests (LOINC-coded) or U07.1 diagnosis codes.
 * The ability to run Python against your OMOP data model

+The SQL code in this repository is written in the Spark SQL dialect.
+If you have a different RDBMS, most of the SQL will work but you will likely need to swap out a few functions here and there.
+The Python code in this repository is written in PySpark.
+As PySpark is not very common, we will provide a pandas translation soon (see Future version notes).

 ## Running our code
 This repository is intended to be run in a stepwise fashion, using the numbered folders.
 (I.e., first run all the scripts in 1_, then 2_, and so forth.)
 Each numbered folder has its own README inside with additional details.